EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 ### Transformation

-The Kafka Sink connector supports transformation of event data before sending it to the destination Kafka topic.
+The Kafka sink supports transformation of event data before sending it to the destination Kafka topic.
 This feature allows you to modify the event data or metadata, or to add additional information to the record headers.